-followed by loss of productive land and the potential for weed incursion into crops, for example '...have a large influence on yield and therefore financial return'.
-Time effectiveness, risk of crop loss and crop quality concerns were mentioned less often, along with physical constraints such as drainage.
+There were 79 qualitative responses for Q8 which asked about apprehension around implementation.
+For both groups, nearly 60%, indicated that there was a reason they would be apprehensive.
+For both groups, financial constraints were the most cited, followed by loss of productive land, and the potential for weed incursion into crops, for example "...have a large influence on yield and therefore financial return ".
+Time effectiveness, risk of crop loss, and crop quality concerns were less mentioned, along with physical constraints such as drainage

-For Q9a, on the importance of FMPs for crop pest control by natural enemies such as carabids, the FMP most frequently ranked as 'Extremely important' was low pesticide use, followed by reduced tillage, margins/buffer strips and natural area retention.
-The FMP most frequently ranked as 'Not at all important' was fallow land, followed by low fertiliser use (Fig. 3).
+For Q9a, on the importance of FMPs for crop pest control by natural-enemies such as carabids, the most frequently ranked as 'Extremely important' was Low pesticide use, followed by Reduced tillage, Margins/buffer strips, and Natural area retention.
+The most frequently ranked as 'Not at all important' was Fallow land, followed by Low fertiliser use (Fig. 3).
 There were no significant differences between treatment groups.

-For Q9b, on the perceived difficulty of implementation, the FMP most frequently ranked as 'Not at all difficult' was margins/buffer strips, followed by ditch maintenance, diverse rotation and natural area retention.
-Low herbicide use and low fertiliser use were most frequently ranked as 'Extremely difficult'.
-Ponds/waterbodies and low herbicide use were most frequently ranked as 'Moderately difficult', and low pesticide use and beetle banks were most frequently ranked as 'Slightly difficult' (Fig. 4).
+For Q9b, on the perceived difficulty of implementation, the most frequently ranked as 'Not at all difficult' was Margins/buffer strips, followed by Ditch maintenance, Diverse rotation, and Natural area retention.
+Low herbicide use, and Low fertiliser use were most frequently ranked as 'Extremely difficult'.
+Ponds/waterbodies and Low herbicide use were most frequently ranked as 'Moderately difficult', and Low Pesticide use and Beetle banks were most frequently ranked as 'Slightly difficult' (Fig.4).
 There were no significant differences between treatment groups.

-To visualise Q9a and Q9b under the TPB framework, scored responses were plotted together (Fig. 5).
-Margins/buffer strips scored highest for both importance and ease, followed by diverse rotation and natural area retention.
-Ditch maintenance scored highly for ease yet low for importance, and conversely low pesticide use scored high for importance and lower for ease.
-Undersow/companion crop and low fertiliser use scored low for both importance and ease.
+To visualise Q9a and Q9b under the TPB framework, scored responses were plotted together (Figure 5).
+Margins/buffer strips scored highest for both importance and ease, followed by Diverse rotation and Natural area retention.
+Ditch maintenance scored highly for ease, yet low for importance, and conversely Low pesticide use scored high for importance, and lower for ease.
+Undersow/companion crop and Low fertiliser use scored low for both importance and ease.